WeblateOrg/weblate/docs/admin/install.rst

     install/source
     install/openshift

-Depending on your setup and experience, choose appropriate installation method:
+Depending on your setup and experience, choose an appropriate installation method for you:

-* :ref:`quick-docker`, recommended for production setup.
+* :ref:`quick-docker`, recommended for production setups.

-* Virtualenv installation, recommended for production setup:
+* Virtualenv installation, recommended for production setups:

    * :doc:`install/venv-debian`
    * :doc:`install/venv-suse`